About Australia’s CCS legislation framework

 The Offshore Petroleum and Greenhouse Storage Act 2006 aims to provide project developers with the certainty required to commit to major low emission energy projects involving CCS.
 It also allows for the establishment of an effective regulatory framework to ensure that projects meet health, safety and environmental requirements.

 Major features of the legislation include:

-- the provision of access and property rights through a title system similar to that used for petroleum
+- the provision of exploration, injection and storage rights through a title system similar to that used for petroleum

 - ensuring safe and secure storage

 - mechanisms for managing interactions with the petroleum industry

 - site closure and the treatment of long term liability.